Mrflaxe/RevoEco/README.md

 If you want to use this plugin you need to download SKLibrary to your server: https://github.com/SoKnight/SKLibrary

+# This plugin does not supported from now

 ## Dependency for Maven
 repository:
 ```xml